 … What’s Blaseball, exactly?

 We recommend reading the unofficial but semi-official Blaseball FAQ to answer that question and many more outside SIBR’s scope.
-Further questions can find a serious answer in #beginner-help on the official Blaseball Discord.
+Further questions can find a serious answer in the #questions-and-help channel on the official Blaseball Discord.

 What does SIBR do?